ibadelahi1/ibadelahi1/README.md

 <br>

-Hi, I'm [Abhishek Maira](https://www.abhishekmaira.com/), a web and app developer 👨🏻‍💻 from India.
-I'm a creative problem solving enthusiast and a product guy, with a constantly growing love for kick ass products.I'm proud to say that **I can succesfully center an element with css.** Beside's Hacking stuff, I play chess ♘ and Fifa ⚽.
+Hi, I'm [Ibad Elahi](https://www.abhishekmaira.com/), a UX/UI Designer and Frontend Developer 👨🏻‍💻 from Pakistan.
+I'm a creative problem solving enthusiast and a product guy, with a constantly growing love for kick ass products.I'm proud to say that **I can succesfully center an element with css.** Beside's Hacking stuff, I play Snooker ♘ and Fifa ⚽.
 I support Manchester United 👿 and Barcelona 😎.

 <br>